benchopt/benchopt/doc/tutorials/add_solver.rst

     If you are working with another benchmark, check the definition of ``get_objective`` in ``objective.py`` to see what are the arguments in your case.

+``set_objective`` is used for all steps that are not computation.
+TODO XXX find better formulation Let's say the solver we implement uses scikit-learn to solve ridge regression.
+Then, we would do:

 .. code-block:: python
     :caption: solvers/mysolver.py